muxinc/mux-php/docs/Api/ExportsApi.md

 List property video view export links

-Lists the available video view exports along with URLs to retrieve them
+Deprecated: The API has been replaced by the list-exports-views API call.
+Lists the available video view exports along with URLs to retrieve them.

 ### Example